Black-hole spectroscopy from a giant quantum vortex: Methods

-The vortex strength (circulation) in superfluid helium is quantised in the form of quantum vortices \cite{barenghi2023}, one-dimensional topological defects each carrying the circulation quantum $\kappa = 2\pi\hbar/M = 9.97 \times 10^{-8}$~m$^2$/s, where $M$ is the mass of a helium-4 atom.
-As a result, the core of the giant vortex beneath the superfluid interface consists of a dense array of $N_C = 2\pi C/\kappa = 36,\!600\pm 200$ quantum vortices.
-Since $N_C \gg 1$, the discrete nature of the vortices can be ignored, with the giant vortex core acting as a region of continuous vorticity \cite{barenghi2023}.
+Our velocity fitting procedure, described in detail in \cite{svancara2024}, consists of identifying the minimum propagating frequency of interface waves from experimental data.
+The obtained velocity field (Fig.~\ref{fig:intro}b) is consistent with previous studies of draining vortices \cite{andersen2003}.
+The best fit of the azimuthal velocity with Eq.~\eqref{eq:velocity} yields a centrally confined vortex with circulation $C = (769 \pm 5)~\mathrm{mm^2\,s^{-1}}$ and a solid-body rotation frequency $\Omega = (0.10 \pm 0.02)~\mathrm{rad\,s^{-1}}$.
+A fundamental consequence of quantum mechanics is the quantisation of circulation in superfluid helium.
+The quanta take the form of quantum vortices \cite{barenghi2023}, one-dimensional topological defects each carrying a circulation quantum $\kappa = 2\pi\hbar/M = 9.97 \times 10^{-8}~\mathrm{m^2\,s^{-1}}$, where $M$ is the mass of the $^\text{4}$He atom.
+Therefore, the core of the giant vortex beneath the superfluid interface is a dense array of $N_C = 2\pi C/\kappa = \text{48,500}\pm 200$ quantum vortices.
+Since $N_C \gg 1$, the discrete nature of the vortices can be neglected, with the giant vortex core acting as a region of continuous vorticity.

-To support the formation of a centrally confined vortex cluster over a sparse vortex lattice typical of solid-body rotation in a superfluid \cite{feynman1957}, we implement a custom 3D-printed flow conditioner within the recirculation loop (see \cite{svancara2024} for additional details).
-The residual, propeller-induced rotation in the experimental zone leads to a vortex array with aerial density $n_\Omega = 2\Omega/\kappa = (200\pm 40)$~cm$^{-2}$.
+To support the formation of a centrally confined vortex cluster over a sparse vortex lattice that mimics solid-body rotation in the superfluid \cite{feynman1957}, we implement a custom 3D-printed flow conditioner within the recirculation loop \cite{svancara2024}.
+The residual, propeller-induced rotation $\Omega$ leads to a vortex array with areal density (within the region outside the vortex core) $n_\Omega = 2\Omega/\kappa = (200\pm 40)$~cm$^{-2}$.
+As we discuss in the section below, this additional vorticity in the experimental zone has a negligible effect on the observed wave dynamics.